-Our first commercial product launched in 2011 and we have had limited sales to date.
+Our first commercial product launched in 2011 and we have had limited sales to date, especially with respect to our current Sequel II/IIe systems.
 As such, we have limited historical financial data upon which to base our projected revenue and planned operating expenses or upon which to evaluate our company and our commercial prospects.
-Furthermore, in September 2015, we launched the PacBio Sequel[®] System, and concurrently began phasing out production of PacBio RS II instruments, and, in April 2019 we announced the commercial launch of the Sequel II System.
-In October 2020, we launched the Sequel IIe System, which has increased computational capacity, and is designed to enable customers to generate PacBio HiFi reads more efficiently.
+In September 2015, we launched the PacBio Sequel[®] System, and concurrently began phasing out production of PacBio RS II instruments, and, in April 2019 we announced the commercial launch of the Sequel II System.
+In October 2020, we launched the Sequel II System, which has increased computational capacity, and is designed to enable customers to generate PacBio HiFi reads more efficiently.
+In April 2021, we released a new HiFi sequencing workflow allowing for more accurate HiFi reads with limited sample quantities.
 Based on our limited experience in developing and marketing our existing products and launching new products, we may not be able to effectively: